Ehrhart $h^*$-vectors of hypersimplices: Proof of Theorem by a shellable triangulation

-In this section, we restrict to the connected component of a small block of $Q$, i.e., the subgraph of $Q$ consisting of permutations with the same $\Rexc$, or equivalently, the subgraph of $P$ consisting of permutations with the same $\LdDes$.
-By Lemma \ref{desld} and Lemma \ref{edgeQ}, $e_i=(u,v)\in Q$ with $u$ and $v$ in the same small block if and only $i\in C_u$, where $C_u$ is defined in (\ref{C}).
-We want to show that there is no directed cycle in each small block of $Q$.
+We want to show that the digraph defined in the previous subsection gives a shelling order.
+First, we need to show that any linear extension of the above ordering is well defined, i.e., there is no cycle in the directed graph $S_{k+1,n+1}$ (equivalently, $Q_{k+1,n+1}$ is acyclic).
+In this section, we restrict to the connected component of a small block of $Q_{k+1,n+1}$, i.e., the subgraph of $Q_{k+1,n+1}$ consisting of permutations with the same $\Rexc$, or equivalently, the subgraph of $P_{k+1,n+1}$ consisting of permutations with the same $\LdDes$.
+By Lemma \ref{desld} and Lemma \ref{edgeQ}, $e_i=(u,v)\in Q_{k+1,n+1}$ with $u$ and $v$ in the same small block if and only $i\in C_u$, where $C_u$ is defined in (\ref{C}).
+We want to show that there is no directed cycle in each small block of $Q_{k+1,n+1}$.

 For a permutation $w$, let $t_i(w)$ be the permutation obtained by switching letters $i$ and $i+1$ in $w$, and $s_i(w)$ be the permutation obtained by switching letters in positions $i$ and $i+1$.
-Now consider $e_i=(u,v)\in Q$ and the corresponding edge $(\hat{u},\hat{v})\in P$.
-By definition of $P$, we have $\hat{u}=t_i\hat{v}$.
-Then in $Q$, we have:
+Now consider $e_i=(u,v)\in Q_{k+1,n+1}$ and the corresponding edge $(\hat{u},\hat{v})\in P$.
+By definition of $P_{k+1,n+1}$, we have $\hat{u}=t_i\hat{v}$.
+Then in $Q_{k+1,n+1}$, we have:

-\begin{lemma} Let $e_i=(u,v)\in Q$ and $i\in C_u$.
+\begin{lemma} Let $e_i=(u,v)\in Q_{k+1,n+1}$ and $i\in C_u$.
 Then